jonathaneeckhout/jdungeon3d/design/GameMechanics.md

 Loot can be picked up by the player who killed the enemy.
 Once an item is picked up, it is placed in the player's bag, provided there is enough space.

 JDungeon's loot system is designed to incentivize players to take on more challenging foes and to engage in various quests, offering a rewarding experience for their efforts and achievements.

+## Inventory
+The player in JDungeon has an inventory with a maximum capacity of 16 items.
+These items, gained from loot, trade, or quests, are stored in the inventory and can be used by the player.
+There are multiple types of items:

+* **Equipment:** Items that can be equipped by the player to enhance their abilities or provide protection.
+* **Consumables:** Items that provide an instant or temporary boost to the player, such as health potions or buffs.
+* **Junk:** Items that have no direct use for the player but can be sold to merchants for gold.

+### Inventory Management
+* **Capacity Limit:** Once the inventory is full, the player cannot carry any more items.
+This requires the player to manage their inventory carefully.
+* **Item Disposal:** To free up space, the player can drop, sell, or delete items from their inventory.
+This ensures that players make strategic decisions about which items to keep and which to discard, balancing their needs for combat, exploration, and trade.
+* **Trading:** Players can also trade items with other players.
+This adds a social and strategic layer to inventory management, allowing players to acquire needed items or exchange excess items for valuable resources.

+## Equipment

 ## NPC's

 ## Level system